davarbla/audits/solo/md/SolidlyV3AMM-security-review.md

 ## Discussion

-**davarbla consulting:** Tokens that do not return a `bool` on `transfer` or do not revert on failure are now correctly handled.
+**Davarbla Consulting:** Tokens that do not return a `bool` on `transfer` or do not revert on failure are now correctly handled.
 Fee on transfer tokens are explicitly not supported.

 # [M-02] Protocol owner has control over swap fees earned